albertodonato/query-exporter/README.md

 `query-exporter` is a [Prometheus](https://prometheus.io/) exporter which allows collecting metrics from database queries, at specified time intervals.

+It currently supports [PostgreSQL](https://www.postgresql.org/) as a backend database.

 Each query can be run on multiple databases, and update multiple metrics.

 The application is called with a configuration file that looks like this: